Toubou people: Social stratification

 The Toubou people, states Jean Chapelle, have been socially stratified with an embedded caste system.
 The three strata have consisted of the freemen with a right to own property, the artisanal castes and the slaves.

 The endogamous caste of Azza (or Aza) among Toubou have the artisanal occupations, such as metal work, leather work, salt mining, well digging, dates farming, pottery and tailoring, and they have traditionally been despised and segregated by other strata of the Toubou, much like the Hadahid caste in southeastern Chad among the Zaghawa people.
 According to Paul Lovejoy – a professor of African History, the 19th century records show that these segregated Toubou castes followed the same customs and traditions as the rest of the Toubou, but they were independent in their politics and beliefs, much like the artisan castes found in many ethnic groups of western Chad such as the Kanembou, Yedina, Arab, Kouri and Danawa.

 Marriage between a member of the Azza and a member from a different strata of the Toubou people has been culturally unacceptable.
 The Azza are Dazaga-speaking people who sprang from the Dazagara.
 The majority of Teda speak and understand Dazaga, however, the Dazagada do not always clearly grasp Tedaga.
 Dazaga is the most commonly used language in BET by all its inhabitants.

 The lowest social strata were the slaves (Agara).
-Slaves entered Toubou Teda and Gourane Dazagada societies from raids and warfare on other ethnic groups in lands to their south.
+Slaves entered the Toubou Teda and Daza societies from raids and warfare on other ethnic groups in lands to their south.
 All slaves were the property of their masters, their caste was endogamous, and their status was inherited by birth.